Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 BCAAs for Injury Recovery

+This is when we really may stand by taking bcaas for running.
 Similar to above, the timing of BCAA supplementation may be beneficial for an athlete to recover from an injury, such as taking before and/or after a rehab or exercise session.

-Again, if the diet is adequate in calories and protein, BCAA supplements will likely not provide any additional benefits, but is another tool in the tool box to consider.
-Protein needs are higher with injuries as well, so hopefully, if someone is eating more protein, they will be getting more BCAAs alongside.
+Again, if the diet is adequate in calories and protein, BCAA supplements will likely not provide any additional benefits, but is another tool in the toolbox to consider.

 Collagen may also be helpful for joint injuries.